This set of Avionics Questions and Answers for Aptitude test focuses on “Radio Propagation and Noise Characteristics”.

-Explanation: Up to 3MHz, an appreciable amount of energy follows the curvature of earth and are called as the ground wave.
-Above 3MHz, the radio waves do not follow the curvature of earth and are used for line of sight communication.
+Explanation: Up to 3MHz, an appreciable amount of energy follows the curvature of the earth and are called as the ground wave.
+Above 3MHz, the radio waves do not follow the curvature of the earth and are used for a line of sight communication.

 5. What type of polarization is used for ground waves?

 Explanation: At lower frequencies, along the surface of the earth, vertical polarization is universally used.
 This way minimum signal is radiated into the ground.